Bet You Didn’t Know that Half the World’s Oxygen is Produced by Microscopic Phytoplankton that Live in the Top 6-feet of the World’s Oceans…

 - Air pollution ‘kills 40,000 a year’ in the UK, says report (NHS)

 - NHS announces air pollution ’emergency’ as study shows our dirty air is killing us (The Telegraph)

 One of the great things about a post-Brexit Britain is that almost everything in the UK can begin anew, with a clean sheet as it were, and number one on that list should be the country’s excellent National Health Service (NHS).

 At present, the UK contributes £12 billion more to the annual EU budget than it receives, and that’s a nice round number to spend on the NHS once Brexit occurs.
-Although there are certainly other worthy sectors of the UK economy that could use that level of funding.
+Although there are certainly other sectors of the UK economy that could use that amount of funding.